TRUSTEES Safeguarding Statement

 Supporting the safeguarding co-ordinator/s in their work and in any action they may need to take in order to protect children/adults with care and support needs.

-Ensuring that everyone agrees to abide by these recommendations and the guidelines established by this place of worship/organisation.
+Ensuring that everyone agrees to abide by these recommendations and the guidelines established by this church

 Supporting parents and families